yegorvon/yegorvon/README.md

 - 👋 Hi, I’m @yegorvon;
 - 👀 I’m interested in web development and design;
 - 🌱 I’m currently learning Fullstack which means html, java, css and BackHand 2;
-- 💞️ I’m looking to collaborate on ...;
 - 📫 How to reach me yegorvon@gmail.com;

 <!---